Quick Sourdough Starter

 Fully risen sourdough starter.

-Faster sourdough starter is for the impatient ones!
-This incredibly thorough guide will have you on your way to a healthy sourdough starter that's ready to bake with in just 24 hours.
+This quick sourdough starter is perfect for the impatient baker!
+Follow this guide to create a healthy, bubbly starter ready to bake in just 24 hours.

 Ingredients